CodePi/Units/README.md

 * Automatically converts accurately and quickly between units in the same category.
 E.g. meters to miles.
 * Understands relationships between categories.
 E.g. `speed = distance/time` and `energy = power*time`.
 * Most units have user-defined literals.
 E.g. `88_mph` and `1.21_GW`.
-* Optional support for Eigen library.
+* Optional (experimental) support for Eigen library.
 E.g. can create an eigen vector of type Meters.
 And supports bulk conversion and arithmetic on eigen containers of units.

 ## Example Usage
 ### Basic usage and math with automatic conversion: